BirthdayResearch/quantum/README.md

 There are only two roles: DEFAULT_ADMIN_ROLE and WITHDRAW_ROLE.

 The TimeLock contract is assigned the DEFAULT_ADMIN_ROLE, while another Gnosis Safe is assigned the WITHDRAW_ROLE.
-The DEFAULT_ADMIN_ROLE has the ability to grant both roles to other addresses, but this changes will happen instantly once executed.
+The DEFAULT_ADMIN_ROLE has the ability to grant both roles to other addresses, but these changes will happen instantly once executed.

 Finally, both addresses can renounce their own roles by calling the renounceRole() function.